Characters of the Half-Life series: Arne Magnusson

 In Episode Two, Dr. Arne Magnusson (voiced by John Aylward) runs the White Forest base and is described as a Black Mesa survivor.
 He gets on poorly with Dr. Kleiner due to their clashing personalities, as spelled out by their very names: 'Magnus' means 'great' in Latin, while 'klein' means 'small' in German and Dutch.
 Magnusson's peculiar personality seems to have gained him much respect from the Vortigaunts, such as his assistant Uriah, who makes awed references to him.

 Magnusson also makes a remark to Freeman saying that if he successfully defends White Forest, then he will forgive Freeman for an earlier incident in Black Mesa, involving his 'Microwave Casserole', a reference to a scene in the first Half-Life.

 Dog

 Dog is a hulking gorilla-like robot belonging to Alyx Vance, built by her father Eli to provide both companionship and protection.
 Alyx subsequently upgraded the robot into its current form.
 Despite its name, Dog is anthropomorphic in appearance.
 Dog provides support to Freeman during training with the Gravity Gun, and makes appearances several times after.

 Judith Mossman

 Dr. Judith Mossman (voiced by Michelle Forbes) is introduced in Half-Life 2 as a physicist working with Eli Vance at the Black Mesa East Research Facility.
 Although she is apparently friendly with other scientists, her condescending attitude toward laypeople annoys Alyx.
 Over the course of the game, she is revealed as a triple agent who betrays the resistance in an attempt to form an alliance with Dr. Breen, then betrays him in turn.
 In the follow-on episodes, she is again working for the resistance in a remote location.

+According to writer Marc Laidlaw, Judith Mossman was based on the character Elena Hausmann from his novel The Third Force: A Novel of Gadget (1996), based on the computer game Gadget: Invention, Travel, & Adventure (1993).
+He originally named the character Elena Mossman, but because it sounded too similar to the Gadget character, he renamed her to Judith Mossman.